Guidelines for the OCUFA Fellowship in Higher Education Journalism

 - A letter from a well-respected and established media outlet expressing interest in publishing or broadcasting the completed project in English or French (optional).

 Selection process and criteria

-The selection committee includes two faculty members from university schools of journalism and communication, an established practicing senior journalist, a faculty member with research expertise in higher education, an OCUFA Executive member, OCUFA’s Executive Director, and OCUFA’s communication staff lead.
+The selection committee will include three faculty members from university schools of journalism and communication, an established practicing senior journalist, a faculty member with research expertise in higher education, an OCUFA Executive member, OCUFA’s Executive Director, and OCUFA’s communication staff lead.

 Preference will be given to:

 - Applicants who demonstrate a capacity for independent, incisive, insightful analysis and innovative storytelling with a commendable record of accomplishment, as evidenced by high quality published or broadcast work;